-Publicado: 11/06/2024 | Author: Julie Gunn
+Publicado: 11/06/2024 | Autor: Julie Gunn

 It’s high in calories, fat, sugar, and salt, low in nutrition, shamefully tempting, and so irresistibly delicious that we simply don’t want to stop eating it – even if we’re not hungry!
 Hyperpalatable food leaves us wanting more, which can lead to overeating and an increased risk of excessive weight gain and related health issues.